nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 The NFTs engine is based in the following principles:

 * Every asset has a Decentralized Identifier (aka DID) attached, and every DID as a identifier representing a digital entity can have associated multiple NFTs, allowing the tokenization of any kind of digital asset independently of the physical asset behind of it
-* The user registering a DID can decide if wants to enable or not the tokenization of the asset via NFTs
+* The user registering a DID can decide if he wants to enable or not the tokenization of the asset via NFTs
 * When the tokenization is enabled for a specific asset, the user registering the asset can define a minting cap.
 This minting cap can not be changed afterward, because modifying the number of existing items of an asset will affect the further value of them for the NFTs holders.
 If the minting cap is set to zero, it means the DID minting is uncapped.
 * The user registering an asset can specify the royalties that are rewarding the original creator in the secondary market.
 This royalties must be between 0 and 100 percent.
 The royalties can not be changed after they are initialized.
-This protects to the buyers of a NFT to have to pay for a different commission to the one agreed during the purchase of a NFT.
+This protects the buyers of a NFT to have to pay for a different commission to the one agreed during the purchase of a NFT.
 * The payment and transfer of NFTs must always respect the original creators attribution and rewards
 * Users giving or selling NFTs can have a mechanism to facilitate exclusive services to NFT holders

 ### Implementation

-From a Smart Contracts point of view, the `DIDRegistry` now extends a the new `NFTUpgradeable` smart contract.
+From a Smart Contracts point of view, the `DIDRegistry` now extends a new `NFTUpgradeable` smart contract.
 This new contract implements the `ERC-1155` standard and it's based in OpenZeppelin implementation.

 With this change, when a new Asset is registered via the DIDRegistry, it can automatically `mint`, `burn` and `transfer` NFTs attached to the Asset.
 Example: